Ten years ago, searching for a part-time sales manager was not as straightforward or desirable…

 Benefits of Hiring a Fractional Sales Manager

-Just as anyone you hire can bring better or worse results, it is with Fractional Sales Management.
+Just as anyone you hire can bring better or worse results, the same goes for Fractional Sales Management.
 You are not just hiring a system, app, or training program.
 You are hiring someone to lead your sales department and work with you and your staff.
 You’re hiring a senior team member with the expertise to develop salespeople and provide candid feedback on what is and is not working in current sales processes and strategies.
-You will have a leader who can guide and advise you on decisions related to the sales direction.
+You will have a leader who can guide and advise you on sales-related decisions.

-When you hire the right fractional sales manager that fits your company, you should realize the following benefits.
+When you hire the right fractional sales manager who fits your company, you should realize the following benefits.
 This list comprises what our clients have received and expected when hiring us.

 - Improved systems and processes with visibility into the sales team’s efforts and results

-- Higher trust levels by all employees and owners toward the sales team
+- Higher trust levels among all employees and owners toward the sales team

 - The owner and company’s goals are clear and understood by the salespeople